-- A well-established internship program in the School of Management has placed interns in over 50 leading companies ranging from Fidelity Investments to the New England Patriots.
+- A well-established internship program in the School of Business has placed interns in over 50 leading companies ranging from Fidelity Investments to the New England Patriots.
 Internships are available in many other majors as well.

 Broaden Your Horizons

-Study-abroad opportunities are available for a semester, year, summer, or during the short January term.
+Study Abroad opportunities are available for a semester, year, summer, or during the short January term.
 The choice of program and country depends upon the interests of the individual student.
 A faculty member in sociology serves as coordinator of an exchange program with PUCE University in Quito, Ecuador.
 The college is also affiliated with four study-abroad program providers.

 Domestic study-away program: Rhode Island College is a member of the National Student Exchange (NSE), a consortium of 200 public colleges and universities in the U.S., Canada, Guam, Puerto Rico and the U.S. Virgin Islands.
 The program is open to sophomores and juniors who may exchange for a semester or year while still paying Rhode Island College tuition.

-- RIC Athletics programs are NCAA Division III with 12 varsity teams for women and 9 for men; member of the Little East Conference
+Athletics programs are NCAA Division III with 12 varsity teams for women and 9 for men; member of the Little East Conference

 - $10 million Murray Center with its 32,000 square-foot competitive wooden floor is the home competition site for varsity programs in basketball, volleyball, gymnastics and wrestling, as well as a fully equipped varsity weight room, athletic medicine area, athletic training area, locker rooms and classrooms.